enriquejoseap/enriquejoseap/README.md

 - 🌱 I’m currently learning both of above
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
--   Twitter: @enrijap
+-   Twitter: @enriquejoseap
--   Instagram: @enrijap
+-   Instagram: @enriquejoseap
 -   email: enriquejoseap@gmail.com

 <!---